 Updated October 21: Sources have indicated that the resolution as currently introduced is non-binding.

 As the third-largest city in the United States, the resolution in Chicago will likely be viewed as a major milestone to scientists, drug policy reformers, and psychedelic and entheogenic plant legalization advocates.
-Chicago is home to several major universities including University of Chicago and Northwestern University, potentially reducing barriers to scientific research on these understudied organisms.
-As the largest city in the United States’ Midwest region, the City of Chicago is also central to political, social and economic activity in the region.
+Chicago is home to several major universities, including the University of Chicago and Northwestern University, potentially reducing barriers to scientific research on these understudied organisms.
+As the largest city in the United States’ Midwest region, the City of Chicago is also central to political, social, and economic activity in the region.

 Modeled closely after the resolution passed by Oakland City Council’s Public Safety Committee in May of this year, Chicago’s resolution will deprioritize the enforcement of crimes that relate to the possession of entheogenic plants by adults within the city’s limits.
 While possession of these plants will remain illegal under federal law, the resolution directs local law enforcement to direct their attention elsewhere.
 As in Denver and Oakland, how this will practically impact the sale and use of the drug within Chicago remains to be seen.